Frequently Asked Questions

 View the current Architecture and Design Standards for Presidential Libraries.

-Are there any limits to the size of Presidential Library buildings?
+Are there any limits to the size of Presidential Library buildings that are donated to the United States Government?

-Though not specifically limiting the size of Presidential Libraries, the Presidential Libraries Act of 1986 mandates that Library foundations must provide an endowment to NARA upon acceptance of the Library facility by the Archivist of the United States.
-The size of this endowment is based in part on the size of the facility.
+Though not specifically limiting the size of Presidential Libraries, the Presidential Libraries Act of 1986 mandates that Presidential Foundations must provide a financial endowment to NARA upon acceptance of the Library facility by the Archivist of the United States to contribute to operations and maintenance expenses.
+The size of this endowment is based in part on the size of the facility and this resulted in the practical effect of limiting the size of newer Libraries.

 How big are the Presidential Libraries?

-The Presidential Libraries are most often buildings or series of buildings managed by the National Archives and Records Administration and a presidential library foundation.
+The Presidential Libraries are most often buildings or series of buildings managed by the National Archives and Records Administration and the Presidential Foundation.

 Below are the size of the buildings under the management of the National Archives and Records Administration.
 This data is provided by the General Services Administration in their Federal Real Property Profile and will be updated accordingly.